deltoss/mitch-datasource/projects/mitch-datasource-documentation/manual/development.md

 1. Open up terminal
 2. Change the working directory to the root of the repo
-3. Enter the command `git add .` to add stage files.
+3. Enter the command `git add .` to stage all files.
 4. Enter the command `npm run commit`, and follow the prompts for it to construct a commit message for you.
 5. Enter the command `git push` to push to the remote.